 Frequently asked questions about Early Decision

-We do admit a portion of our Early Decision applicants, which means that their college application process is complete and they will enroll at Brown.
+A portion of our Early Decision applicants will receive an offer of admission, which means that their college application process is complete and they will enroll at Brown.
 In the interest of offering a final decision where possible, we also turn down Early Decision applicants who, based on our experience, would not be competitive in our Regular Decision process.
 For other early applicants, we defer the final decision until spring to be able to reconsider this group along with Regular Decision candidates.

 Students whose Early Decision applications are deferred are well-qualified for study at Brown.
 A deferral should not be seen as an indication of shortcomings.
 Deferred applicants will be considered anew among the Regular Decision applicants.
 Our goal is to admit the most capable and diverse group of students with respect to their interests, backgrounds, and potential to contribute to the Brown community and beyond.